-- ERP Integration: Vendor and invoice data is synchronized with your ERP system (SAP, Oracle, Great Plains, JDE, Lawson, Infor, Paragon, Dynamics, Epicor, QAD, Sage and more) providing full end-to-end process automation.
+- ERP Integration: Vendor and invoice data is synchronized with your ERP system (SAP, Oracle, Great Plains, JDE, Lawson, Infor, Paragon, NetSuite, Dynamics, Epicor, QAD, Sage and more) providing full end-to-end process automation.
 Connecting the accounts payable process with your ERP system eliminates the need for AP Staff to manually enter invoices into the accounting system maximizing the return of your ERP investment.

 - Archive, KPI’s & Reporting: Supplier invoices are instantly available at any computer for immediate access and review by authorized users.
 Vision360’s archive means paper is no longer needed to be filed or stored because invoices are only a mouse click away!
 Vision360’s dashboard and reporting provides instant visibility to every single invoice.
 This enables users to access the information they need to analyze key performance indicators and invoice progress allowing them to identify problems before they occur.